Cornell-PoBE/A3/README.md

 Then, we want to make sure our service has started.
 If it hasn’t been started yet, start it.

-The removal of `etc/nginx/sites-enabled/default` is necessary since there is a [problem](http://stackoverflow.com/questions/14972792/nginx-nginx-emerg-bind-to-80-failed-98-address-already-in-use) with the default site that’s enabled by nginx.
+The removal of `etc/nginx/sites-enabled/default` is necessary since there is a [problem](http://stackoverflow.com/questions/14972792/nginx-nginx-emerg-bind-to-80-failed-98-address-already-in-use) with the `default` site that’s enabled by `nginx`.
 We don’t need it, so we remove it.

 You can now run `vagrant provision`, `vagrant ssh`, and `sudo service nginx restart` to start the web server.